Szfinx5/Shopping-List-MERN/README.md

 I was very interested to learn MongoDB.
 I thought, the best way to learn how to use it is to create a few applications using the Mongoose documentations.
 This Shopping list is the first such application, using the MERN tech stack.

+## Demo
+This application is hosted here: https://quiet-naiad-8122b3.netlify.app/ Pease have a try.

 ## Front end
 The frontend is a React website written in JavaScript